steven-ww/robot-wars/.junie/guidelines.md

 * The build tooling for the backend project if gradle
 * The build tooling for the FE project can be what bests works witht he tools
 * The backend project must use quarkus
+  * With java 21
+  * With Virtual threads when appropriate
 * The front-end project can use React
 * The backend project must be in java
 * The front-end project must be in TypeScript